gcivil-nyu-org/INET-Wednesday-Spring2023-Team-2/README.md

 [Xiao Lin](https://github.com/xiaolin-zhong)

 ## Description
-A fun, social app for polling and connecting with people...
+A fun, social app for polling and connecting with people.
+Allows registered users to create and interact with existing polls, comment your opinions, reply to/ upvote/ downvote other comments.
+You can sent friend requests to other users and connect with them.
+Our chat functionality allows users to communicate with each other and discuss about their choices in the polls.
+We have also added a timed delay on poll results to induce more interaction and a live comment section and debate and share your opinions.
+We also have a group chat functionality that allows users to from a smaller and restricted section for the included users to discuss.

 ## Local Setup
 Backend setup (Ideally use Python 3.8 +)